 It is also critically important for students to feel supported by their peer group.
-I foster a sense of community and trust among the students in my classrooms through formal and informal peer reviews–encouraging honest and insightful critical feedback between students.
+I foster a sense of community and trust among the students in my classrooms through facilitated and informal peer reviews–encouraging honest and insightful critical feedback between students.
 Group discussions and critiques promote critical dialog, provide valuable feedback, and help students establish assertive conceptual positions within each of their art practices.
-With this support from their instructor and their peers, students become confident, effective, critical problem-solvers.
+With this support from their instructor and their peers, students become confident, insightful makers and problem-solvers.

 The structure of my courses progresses from technical and conceptual exercises to increasing levels of self-direction and independent research.
-This progression builds confidence and competence in preparation for more advanced studio work.
-In introductory courses, I introduce new technical skills through lecture and demonstration.
-Assignments promote students’ hands-on mastery of technical processes and reinforce creative and critical problem-solving.
+This progression builds confidence and competence in preparation for more self-directed creative work.
+In introductory courses, I introduce new skills through demonstrations and hand-on exercises.
 At each level, students are exposed to the diversity of practices within the art field and gain a contextual familiarity of historic and contemporary traditions, movements, and theories.
-Visits to current exhibitions further help students to position their work within these contexts.
-Supplemental articles, theoretical texts, and written responses aim to challenge preconceptions and place the ceramic discipline within greater contemporary discourses of Art and Craft.
+Visits to exhibitions further help students to position their work within these contexts.
+Facilitated discussions, supplemental articles, theoretical texts, and written responses aim to challenge preconceptions while situating the ceramic discipline within greater contemporary discourses of Art and Craft.

-As my students advance in their art practices, I evaluate their engagement with craftsmanship and concept, but emphasize success broadly in terms of "significant learning" (Fink 2003).
-Through this approach, students feel confident in applying foundational knowledge; empowered to integrate a sense of responsibility for themselves, their field, and their community into their work; and energized by their own development.
+As my students advance in their art practices, I evaluate their engagement with craftsmanship and concept, but emphasize success broadly in terms of significant learning¹.
+Through this approach, students feel confident in applying foundational knowledge; energized by their development; and empowered to integrate senses of accountability to themselves, their field, and their community into their work.

-Fink, L D. Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses.
-San Francisco, Calif: Jossey-Bass, 2003.
-Print.
+1. Fink, L D. Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses, Jossey-Bass, 2003.